1

 What do you do as a behavior specialist?

 A behavior specialist assesses and develops strategies to improve behavior, often working with individuals with developmental or behavioral challenges.
-They observe behaviors, create intervention plans, and may use tools like positive reinforcement to promote desired behaviors, often collaborating with families, teachers, or healthcare providers.
+They observe behaviors, create intervention plans, and may use techniques like positive reinforcement, often collaborating with families, teachers, or healthcare providers.
+Certification or training in behavior analysis is typically required for this role.

 How do Behavior Specialists typically collaborate with teachers and parents to support student progress?